LL-Pengfei/CS1010-AY1819S1-Personal/docs/09-logical-exp.md

 ## Logical Operators

-Just like we can perform arithmetic opereration on integers and real numbers, we can perform logical operations on boolean values.
+Just like we can perform arithmetic operations on integers and real numbers, we can perform logical operations on boolean values.
 These allow us to write complex logical expressions.

 Consider the example problem: Write a function that, given the birth year of a person, determine if he or she belongs to Generation Z, defined as someone whose birth is between 1995 and 2005, inclusive.